-NumPy (optional): NumPy10 is only needed if you want to NumPy arrays in the process callback.
+NumPy (optional): NumPy10 is only needed if you want to access the input and output buffers in the process callback as NumPy arrays.
 The only place where NumPy is needed is jack.OwnPort.get_array().
 If you need NumPy, you should install it with your package manager or use a Python distribution that already includes NumPy (see above).
 Installing NumPy with pip is not recommended.